ellaglantz/practiceREADME/README.md

 > Our Process of thinking:

 >> The starting class will include all objects.
 We will use constructors in order to allow the initialization for certain classes and their weights.
->> We will gave 3 studentds with their own CVS files holding grades.
-The CVS files will be hardcoded with grades so that the user will only need to
+>> We will give 4 students with their own csv files holding grades.
+The csv files will be hard-coded with grades so that the user will only need to
 >> press a button to see the results for each student and the corresponding grades.
-The program will print out Student's Name, their class, and the
+The program will print out student's name, their class, and the
->> grade they will recieve for that class.We will include 4 class types which will be intialzied with different constructors.
+>> grade they will receive for that class.We will include 4 class types which will be initialized with different constructors.
 These will each have
 >> their own respective weights for each object Math, Science, Writing, Comp-sci.
-The grades.cpp file holds all the necessary code for creating and using our user defined class.
+The grades.cpp file holds all the necessary code for creating and >> using our user defined class.
 Then our header file, grades.h, stores the predefined functions.
-The header file contains the weights of the assignments.
+The header file contains the weights of the
+>> assignments.
 Then our main.cpp function is where we print information out and it holds a switch statement ???????